MicrosoftDocs/sdk-api/sdk-api-src/content/handleapi/nf-handleapi-duplicatehandle.md

 <ul>
 <li>I/O completion ports.
 No error is returned, but the duplicate handle cannot be used.</li>
 <li>Sockets.
 No error is returned, but the duplicate handle may not be recognized by Winsock at the target process.
 Also, using <b>DuplicateHandle</b> interferes with internal reference counting on the underlying object.
 To duplicate a socket handle, use the <a href="https://docs.microsoft.com/windows/desktop/api/winsock2/nf-winsock2-wsaduplicatesocketa">WSADuplicateSocket</a> function.</li>
+<li>Pseudo-handles other than the ones returned by the <a href="https://docs.microsoft.com/windows/win32/api/processthreadsapi/nf-processthreadsapi-getcurrentprocess">GetCurrentProcess</a> or <a href="https://docs.microsoft.com/windows/win32/api/processthreadsapi/nf-processthreadsapi-getcurrentthread">GetCurrentThread</a> functions.</li>
 </ul>
 The <i>dwDesiredAccess</i> parameter specifies the new handle's access rights.
 All objects support the <a href="https://docs.microsoft.com/windows/desktop/SecAuthZ/standard-access-rights">standard access rights</a>.
 Objects may also support additional access rights depending on the object type.
 For more information, see the following topics: